Design

 4. Using a Grid

 A grid system is a structure made up of a series of horizontal and vertical lines that intersect and are used to organize and arrange content and images.
 Not only does a grid system allow you to achieve consistency but it also creates flow and hierarchy on a page.
+This grid system is part of what makes it easy to use a Google document to wireframe a page.

 Why is this important?